 The President is the head of Queens', and lives at the heart of the College, overlooking the river Cam, in the President's Lodge.
 In other Colleges in Cambridge and in Oxford this office goes by different names - Master and Provost are the two most common titles.

 Our President, John Eatwell, Lord Eatwell of Stratton St Margaret, has held this position since 1997.
+He will step down at the end of the next academic year and be replaced by Dr Mohamed El-Erian in October 2020.
 An economist with an undergraduate degree from Queens’ and a PhD from Harvard, Lord Eatwell has lectured in the Faculty of Economics, and is Professor Emeritus of Financial Policy in the Judge Business School.